bcavagnolo/bcavagnolo.github.io/laundry-room.md

 that inexpensive manufactured options should exist, and that expensive custom cabinetry will not be required.

+Where not obscured by the cabinets, the foundation ledge must be enclosed in a simple shelf similar to the existing shelf.

 Note the proposed location of the existing laundry room water heater and the new water heater for #40.
 I expect that the ventilation for these units can travel through the cavity between the joists in the ceiling above to the